 Patricia Lea "Patty" Jenkins (born July 24, 1971) is an American director and screenwriter.

-Her first big break as director was Monster in 2003, about Serial Killer Aileen Wuornos, wich earned her much acclaim.
-She then went mostly unnoticed, working on television projects, until her second big break (and first foray into blockbuster territory at that), Wonder Woman, in 2017.
+Her first big break as director was Monster in 2003, about Serial Killer Aileen Wuornos, which earned her much acclaim.
+She then went mostly unnoticed, working on television projects (she did nearly direct Thor: The Dark World before creative differences got in the way), until her second big break (and first foray into blockbuster territory at that), Wonder Woman, in 2017.

-Amusingly, she shares a birthday with a prior Wonder Woman actress, Lynda Carter.
+Amusingly, she shares her birthday with a Wonder Woman actress she's fond of, Lynda Carter.

 - Monster (writer & director; 2003)